TJ Wrangler vs YJ

 Curb Weight | 2,855-3,241 lbs. | 3,092-3,857 lbs. |

-The one thing that has never changed on the Wrangler it its off-roading capabilities.
-While they have gotten better over the years, stock Wranglers of all models can outperform most 4X4 vehicles on the trails.
+The Wrangler's off-roading capabilities have always been noteworthy.
+While they have gotten better over the years, stock Wranglers can outperform most 4X4 vehicles on the trails.